Hello Outcomes Assessment Projects (formerly Aqua) users,

 – The Taskstream Product Team

-The post New Scoring Settings in Aqua Provide Even More Flexibility appeared first on Watermark.
+The post New Scoring Settings in Outcomes Assessment Projects (formerly Aqua) Provide Even More Flexibility appeared first on Watermark.